 Then, as they threw down their weapons, Keeble walked forward to take the commander’s pistol, noticing as he did so that all the men mustered around him wore air-force uniform.
 Where were the rest of the army contingent?
 At that moment, the astounded British saw a great column of men emerging from Goose Green, marching towards them in three ranks.
 More than 900 Argentine troops commanded by Lieutenant Colonel Italo Pioggi laid down their arms before D Coy.
 2 Para had brought about the collapse of an enemy force more than treble its own strength.
 They buried 50 Argentinian dead and took 1,200 prisoners of war.

-Keeble was replaced by a new commanding officer after the battle for Goose Green, despite his excellent triumph.
+A new commanding officer replaced Keeble after the battle for Goose Green, despite his excellent triumph.
 2 Para was excellent.
 With 450 men they took on and defeated an enemy four times their own size and didn’t know the enemy strength until they were on the battlefield.
 It set the standard for the rest of the war, before the Royal Marines took Mount Harriet.